dialectlabs/sdk/packages/sdk/README.md

   rpcUrl: 'https://api.mainnet-beta.solana.com',
 };
 // A node wallet for running in a node environment.
 N.b. this would be a mobile or web wallet object instead.
-The Wrapper class handles conversion to the API expected by the Dialect SDK, but is mostly consistent with expected wallet APIs. const wallet = DialectWalletAdapterWrapper.create( NodeDialectWalletAdapter.create(),
+The Wrapper class handles conversion to the API expected by the Dialect SDK, but is mostly consistent with expected wallet APIs. const wallet = DialectSolanaWalletAdapterWrapper.create( NodeDialectSolanaWalletAdapter.create(),
 );

 // Now construct the SDK client from all of the above